classroomtechtools/virtualgs/README.md

 This package is checked with unit tests, `npm run test`:

 ```
-  ✔ throws TypeError if directory not assigned
+  ✔ index › throws TypeError if directory not assigned
-  ✔ throws range error if directory cannot be found
+  ✔ index › throws range error if directory cannot be found
+  ✔ index › Methods ending with underscore are accessible
-  ✔ pass parameters
+  ✔ index › pass parameters
-  ✔ globals can be mocks or stubs with sinon
+  ✔ other › globals can be mocks or stubs with sinon
 ```